Milnor fibre boundary of a non-isolated surface singularity: The Milnor open book decompositions of

-\begin{proof} The first sentence is stated and proved in Proposition 3.4 of \cite{CC}.
-Although the second sentence is not stated in [loc.cit.], it follows from the proof of Proposition 3.4. and by similar arguments as Theorem 5.11 of Milnor in \cite{MBook}.
-The last monodromy statement is proved in the same way. \end{proof}
+\begin{proof} The first part is stated and proved in Proposition 3.4 of \cite{CC}.
+Although the second part is not stated in [loc.cit.], it follows from the proof of Proposition 3.4. and by similar arguments as the proof of Theorem 5.11 in Milnor's book \cite{MBook}.
+The last monodromy statement can be proved the same way. \end{proof}